-With that in mind, let's look at a real world example from a past court case.
-The details are changed to protect the identity of any individuals who were actually involved in the case, however the point is still instructive to people who are seeking roommates for their Chicago apartment.
+Let's look at a real-world example from a past court case with that in mind.
+The details are changed to protect the identity of any individuals who were involved in the case.
+However, the point is still instructive to people seeking roommates for their Chicago apartment.

 It all started with someone we'll call Daniel, a graduate student at a local university.
-Daniel was renting a 2 bedroom apartment in a Gold Coast brownstone with one of his classmates.
-Both of them signed the lease as co-tenants and lived in the apartment for a year without incident.
+Daniel was renting a two-bedroom apartment in a Gold Coast brownstone with one of his classmates.
+They both signed the lease as co-tenants and lived in the apartment for a year without incident.
 At the end of the term, Daniel’s roommate moved out.
 But Daniel liked the location and wanted to stay put for another year.
-So he signed a new lease as the sole tenant and put down a new security deposit, then privately resolved to find a new roommate to help defray his costs.
-About three months into the lease he met Peter, an old friend from the suburbs who wanted to move downtown.
-Daniel convinced Peter to move in with him until he found his own place.
+So he signed a new lease as the sole tenant, put down a new security deposit, and then privately resolved to find a new roommate to help defray his costs.
+About three months into the lease, he met Peter, an old friend from the suburbs who wanted to move downtown.
+Daniel convinced Peter to move in with him until he found his place.
 Peter never signed the existing apartment lease between Daniel and the landlord, and Daniel never informed the landlord of Peter’s existence.
 The whole thing was very informal.
 Peter agreed to pay Daniel (not the landlord) half the rent for each month he remained there, and he also wrote Daniel a check for half of the security deposit.
 Daniel never sent the security deposit to the landlord.
-Instead, he deposited the funds into his own bank account.
+Instead, he deposited the funds into his bank account.

-About three months after he moved in, Peter found an apartment for rent in Streeterville.
-He was so anxious to settle into his new digs that he moved out of Daniel’s place even though he’d already prepaid for a few weeks when he would no longer be there.
+About three months after he moved in, Peter found an apartment in Streeterville.
+He was so anxious to settle into the new digs that he moved out of Daniel’s place even though he’d already prepaid for a few weeks when he would no longer be there.
 He then asked Daniel to refund his security deposit, but Daniel was upset that Peter gave him only a few weeks’ notice of his departure, so he retained the money.
 This enraged Peter, who had no formal lease and no formal “notice” provision.
-Peter enlisted the help of a lawyer to send Daniel a “nasty-gram.”
-Daniel refused to budge and a lawsuit ensued.
+Peter enlisted the help of a lawyer to send Daniel a “nastygram.”
+Daniel refused to budge, and a lawsuit ensued.

-At trial, Daniel’s attorney argued that the Residential Landlord and Tenant Ordinance does not apply to “roommates,” but the argument held no sway with the judge, who interpreted the statute exactly as written.
+At trial, Daniel’s attorney argued that the Residential Landlord and Tenant Ordinance does not apply to “roommates.”
+Still, the argument held no sway with the judge, who interpreted the statute precisely.
 This was how the judge reasoned:

 - The apartment was not “owner-occupied” because the actual owner lived in the suburbs at the time.
 Therefore, the unit in question was not exempt from the municipal ordinance. (section 5-12-020.)